|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 Essential WACE courses

-Desirable WACE coursesMathematics: Specialist 3C/3D and Physics 3A/3B
+Desirable WACE coursesMathematics: Methods ATAR and Physics ATAR, or equivalent.

 Fees for Australian and New Zealand students

 What is a Commonwealth supported place (CSP)? -

 A CSP is subsidised by the Australian Government.
 They pay part of the course fees directly to Curtin and then the

 student pays the remainder (referred to as the "student contribution amount").
 The student can defer this fee to their HECS-HELP loan.